Champigneulles

-It is home to L'Arboretum de Bellefontaine.
+It is home to the Arboretum de Bellefontaine.

 The Champigneulles brewery, founded on 20 June 1897, was for a long time the most important production site of the Société Européenne de Brasserie (SEB), which owned more than twenty production sites in France.
 In 1987 SEB merged with Kronenbourg Brewery.
 In 2006 Kronenbourg sold the site to Frankfurter Brauhaus, a German brewery in Frankfurt an der Oder.

-The writer and author Élise Fischer was born in Champigneulles on 13 July 1948.
+The writer and author Élise Fischer was born in Champigneulles.